P-p-H-d/mlib/README.md

 * [m-variant.h](#m-variant): header for creating arbitrary variant of generic type,
 * [m-prioqueue.h](#m-prioqueue): header for creating priority queue of generic type and of variable size,

-The available containers of M\*LIB for thread synchronization are:
+The available containers of M\*LIB for thread synchronization are in the following headers:

 * [m-buffer.h](#m-buffer): header for creating fixed-size queue (or stack) of generic type (multiple producer / multiple consumer),
 * [m-snapshot](#m-snapshot): header for creating 'snapshot' buffer for sharing synchronously big data (thread safe).